18 May 2018

 1 November 2017

 The group began to develop creative ideas using monotype.
-At the end, Oli said he wouldn’t be needing his mindfulness session because it’d been so relaxing to focus on the artwork!
+At the end, Oli said he wouldn’t be needing his mindfulness session because it had been so relaxing to focus on the artwork!

 30 October 2017